rajamony/denali/README.md

 denali
 ======

-A repo to test the main repo's workings
+To test the other repo's workings